The 10 Best Adventure Activities in South Africa

 Whether you have ever been skiing or snowboarding before, it is something that you can enjoy while in South Africa and something most people don't even know you can do.

 There aren't many locations to choose from, and of course,this does depend on the time of year.
-Tiffindell resort, which was voted the 19th best ski location in the world by CNN in 2014, is our top rated destination.
+Tiffindell resort, which was voted the 19th best ski location in the world by CNN, is our top rated destination.
 Here, you could spend time perfecting or learning how to ski and snowboard.
 Alternatively, for the more experienced, you may even wish to become a qualified instructor.

 As we all know, partaking in these winter sports does come at a significant cost, so working in a ski resort could be the perfect solution for you.